If you really want to get fluent, at some point you’ll need to learn French immersion-style.

 Myth: “I never did this kind of thing in high school, so I can’t now.”

 Truth: Never forget that immersion is for anyone and everyone.
-French immersion courses are abundant at the college/university level, but there is also an array of private language schools that provide intensive French immersion courses open to all ages, occupations and nationalities.
+French immersion courses are abundant at the college/university level (and, increasingly, at the school level as well) but there is also an array of private language schools that provide intensive French immersion courses open to all ages, occupations and nationalities.

 So the next time you hear one of these myths, or tell one to yourself, think again!